lgalke/vec4ir/README.md

 Installation
 ------------

-As `vec4ir` is packaged as a python package, it can be installed by:
+As `vec4ir` is packaged as a python package, it can be installed by (if python `setuptools` are installed):

 ``` sh
 cd python-vec4ir; python3 setup.py install